 ECT involves the application of an electric current through electrodes on the head.
-These are not felt by the patient, who is asleep under general anesthesia.
-Although doctors are still uncertain exactly how ECT works, it is thought that by producing a brief seizure, a course of several treatments of ECT conducted over a few weeks can bring about relief from depression.
-Its techniques have been refined in the past 20 years in order to minimize side effects, such as memory loss, and today ECT is considered to be as safe, or even safer, than many drugs used to treat depression and for some people, more effective.
+The patient is asleep under general anesthesia and doesn’t feel anything.
+Although doctors are still uncertain exactly how ECT works, it is thought that by producing a brief seizure, a course of several treatments of ECT over a few weeks can bring about relief from depression.
+The methods have been refined in the past 20 years in order to minimize side effects.
+Today, ECT is considered as safe or safer than many drugs used to treat depression and for some people, more effective.

-ECT is usually considered after a number of other options have been tried because it may require hospitalization and general anesthesia.
-It's also considered if rapid results are vital, as with suicidal patients or those who refuse to eat or drink.
-ECT should not be thought of as a "last resort"; it is extremely effective and may work before other treatments have been tried and failed.
+ECT is usually considered after a number of other options because it may require hospitalization and general anesthesia.
+It's also considered if rapid results are vital, as with people who are suicidal or who refuse to eat or drink.
+ECT should not be thought of as a "last resort"; it is very effective and may work before other treatments have been tried and failed.

-Usually given three times a week for two to four weeks, treatments generally involve 6 to 12 sessions and are sometimes followed by a gradual “taper down” in frequency over several weeks.
+Usually given three times a week for 2 to 4 weeks, treatments generally involve six to 12 sessions and are sometimes followed by a “taper down” in frequency over several weeks.
 Some people benefit from ongoing “maintenance” treatment over longer periods to prevent relapse when medicines alone may be ineffective.

-VNS is used to treat select cases of severe or recurrent, chronic depression that does not respond to at least two antidepressant trials.
-This surgical treatment involves the use of a pulse generator implanted under the collar bone that sends out pulses of electricity to stimulate the vagus nerve in an attempt to affect the brain's mood centers.
-It typically takes at least several months for VNS to begin to show a benefit for treating depression.
+VNS is used to treat select cases of severe or recurrent chronic depression that does not respond to at least two antidepressants.
+This surgical treatment involves the use of a pulse generator implanted under the collarbone that sends out pulses of electricity to stimulate the vagus nerve in an attempt to affect the brain's mood centers.
+It typically takes at least several months for VNS to begin to show a benefit for depression.

 Exercise for Depression

 Exercise should be a part of any therapy for depression.
-It improves blood flow to the brain, elevates mood, and relieves stress.
-Even if used alone, it can often bring favorable results.
+It improves blood flow to the brain, boosts mood, and relieves stress.
+Even if used alone, it can often help.
 Studies show that jogging for 30 minutes three times a week can be as effective as psychotherapy in treating depression.
 Pick an exercise you like and do it daily, if possible.
 Any exercise is fine; the more energetic and aerobic, the better.
-The key is getting your heart rate into the right range for your age for 20-30 minutes three to four times a week.
+The key is getting your heart rate into the right range for your age for 20 to 30 minutes three to four times a week.

 Nutrition and Diet for Depression

-Because symptoms of depression can be exacerbated by nutritional deficiencies, a healthy diet is important.
+Because symptoms of depression can be made worse by a lack of nutrition, a healthy diet is important.
 Eat a well-balanced diet.
 Some people have noticed an improvement of depression symptoms when they eliminated wheat, dairy, alcohol, sugar, and caffeine from their diets.
 But this is not proven to treat depression.
-You can try eliminating those foods one at a time from your diet and note whether your depression improves.
+You can try eliminating those foods one at a time from your diet and note whether your symptoms improve.
 It may help to keep a symptom diary.
 Quitting smoking is also advised.

 Alternative Medicine for Depression

-As with any alternative or complementary medicine, check with your health care provider before starting it, especially if you are taking other medications or treatments.
+As with any alternative or complementary medicine, check with your doctor before starting it, especially if you are taking other medications or treatments.

 Herbal Remedies for Depression

-S-adenosyl-methionine (SAM-e), another herbal remedy, is also sometimes considered to be a useful treatment option for depression, although existing medical studies have not been conclusive about its effectiveness.
+S-adenosyl-methionine (SAM-e), another herbal remedy, is also sometimes considered to be a useful treatment option for depression, although medical studies have not been conclusive.

-Although ginkgo biloba is typically used as an "alternative medicine" strategy that might help to improve memory and ease confusion, it has proven in some cases to work better than placebo for the symptoms of depression, and is approved by the German government's Commission E for this purpose.
+Although ginkgo biloba is typically used as an "alternative medicine" strategy that might help improve memory and ease confusion, it has proved in some cases to work better than placebo for the symptoms of depression and is approved by the German government's Commission E for this purpose.

-Whatever herbal remedy you may decide to take to treat a medical condition, it is always best to consult your healthcare provider first.
-This is especially true if you are taking prescription medications for the same or other conditions.
+Whatever herbal remedy you may decide to take to treat a medical condition, it is always best to talk with your doctor first, especially if you’re taking prescription medications for the same or other conditions.